 groundgrabba.com

-- Qty 4 (qty 2 for an add-on) — Ground anchors.
+- Qty 4 for first cube (qty 2 for an add-on) — Ground anchors.
 I’ve found that GroundGrabbas are the best anchors for the desert playa.
-You can buy a set of 4 anchors, 4 “closed hooks,” and a hex driver.
+You can buy a set of 4 anchors, 4 “closed hooks,” and a hex driver (link).

-- Qty 1 Drill bit to make a pilot hole for the anchors.
+- Qty 1 Drill bit to make a pilot hole for the anchors (link).
 This is required for inserting GroundGrabbas into the playa.

 - Qty 1 — Strong electric drill and a charged battery.

-- Qty 1 — Fluorescent marker tape.
-You tie markers to the GroundGrabbas so that you don’t fail to remove any at the end of the week.
+- Qty 1 — Roll of fluorescent flagging tape (link).
+You tie flags to the GroundGrabbas so that you don’t fail to remove any at the end of the week.
 (You probably should count the number of GroundGrabbas that you arrive with and be sure to have the same number when you leave.)

 Parts for a Multi-cube Shade Structure